RJ-Gamer/django-activity-tracker/README.md

-# Django Activity Tracker
+# Django System Audit

-**An explicit, intent-aware activity & audit logging library for Django and Django REST Framework.**
+**An explicit, intent-aware audit trail library for Django and Django REST Framework.**

 This library helps you answer, reliably: